Impact: Marginalized Workers Gain Healthcare Access

 - Reliable, good information on health programmes – such as free care for pregnant women – was not reaching the kayayei.
 They were often paying for health services, though legally, these services should be free to them.

-In view of these findings and the progress made during the Bangkok Health Policy Dialogue, the Health Policy Dialogue in Ghana was organized with a specific focus on the kayayei.
-Representatives from the National Health Insurance Authority and the Ghanaian Ministry of Health; organizations of kayayei; and civil society organizations and activists who have an interest in health were invited to participate.
+The Health Policy Dialogue in Ghana was organized to bring together representatives from the National Health Insurance Authority and the Ghanaian Ministry of Health; organizations of kayayei; and civil society organizations and activists who have an interest in health were invited to participate.
+(See

 This Health Policy Dialogue was attended by about 100 kayayei.
 They shared their experiences and asked direct questions of 12 key policymakers from the Ministry of Health and NHIS.
 According to Dorcas Ansah, Accra Focal City Coordinator, the kayayei “amazed the officials present” with their confidence and their ability to pose critical questions.
 “Their anger at being unable to access health services even when they had saved to buy the NHIS card was very strongly expressed,” said Dorcas.

 Two important commitments emerged from the discussions.
 First, NHIS officials asked for WIEGO’s assistance in registering associations ofkayayei with the scheme.
 Dorcas Ansah assisted the kayayei organizations in negotiating a significantly reduced annual premium of $2.50.
 The NHIS then held a special registration for the kayayei on 9 September 2012.
 Over 1,500 people registered with the scheme on that day – 1,000 of whom were kayayei.
 The others were community members who demanded they be allowed to register under the same conditions, and the NHIS agreed, once the kayayei were done, to register 500 additional people.